Awards and Scholarships

 The Robert Ed Strother Partnership Award is in memory of Robert Strother of New Hanover County who was one of the first board members of the Association of North Carolina Boards of Health.
 This Award is given to an individual or institution that has established and/or fostered a public -private partnership, which has improved public health for the community.

 The nominee for this award must be an institutional, individual, associate or emeritus member of ANCBH.
 The nominee must have made significant contributions to public health and is an effective advocate for public health at the local, regional, and/or state levels.

-The Association of North Carolina Boards of Health (ANCBH) awarded the Carl Durham Award to Robert R. Blackburn, EdD of Boiling Springs, North Carolina on December 13, 2018 at the North Carolina Public Health Conference in Charlotte, North Carolina.
+The Association of North Carolina Boards of Health (ANCBH) awarded the Carl Durham Award to Eva Brown, Warren County Board of Health.
 The Carl Durham Award is one of the most prestigious awards given by ANCBH.
 It recognizes individuals who have made an extraordinary contribution to public health at the local, regional, state and national levels.